Deploying ML Applications on Kubernetes

 requests: { memory: "512Mi", cpu: "250m" }

-Those resource numbers aren't guesses — they come straight from part two.
-Each worker unpickles its own ~47MB copy of the model, so memory scales with worker count; we request 512Mi and cap at 1Gi to hold two workers plus headroom.
-Set requests too low and Kubernetes packs too many pods onto a node and they OOM under load.
-This is where "N workers means N copies in RAM" stops being trivia and starts being a number you type.
+limits: { memory: "1Gi", cpu: "1" }Those resource numbers aren't guesses — they come straight from part two.
+Each worker loads its own ~47MB copy of the model, so memory grows with the worker count.
+We request 512Mi and cap at 1Gi to hold two workers plus some headroom.
+Set the requests too low, and Kubernetes packs too many pods onto a node, and they run out of memory under load.
+This is where "N workers means N copies of the model in RAM" stops being trivia and becomes a number you actually type.

 The probes: where the model finally shows up